-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+A child who is classed as missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.